FernRemes/FernRemes/README.md

  - Web Development

 **Currently a College Student at the ⛏️ University of Texas at El Paso (UTEP) ⛏️**
- - GPA: [3.82]
- - MAJOR GPA: [3.87]
+ - GPA: Magna Cum Laude
  - Math Minor
+ - Concentration: Computer Security

 **Degree**
  - Associate of Arts in Computer Science @ El Paso Community College
+ - Bachelors of Computer Science @ University of Texas at El Paso
 ---

 <div align="left">